Versioned Nodes Prior Art

 Encoding for Robust Immutable Storage

-ERIS defines a multi-node format for encrypted content-addressed data.
-It contains a hierarchy of node types - leaf nodes (level 0) which contain data with no links and internal nodes (1 or greater) which contain no data with an ordered set of links to nodes of next level down.
+Its internal format contains a hierarchy of node types - leaf nodes (level 0) which contain data with no links and internal nodes (1 or greater) which contain no data with an ordered set of links to nodes of next level down:

 struct Leaf {